bokeh/bokeh/sphinx/source/docs/user_guide/jupyter.rst

 between your browser and your JupyterLab container.
 Follow all the JupyterLab instructions above, then continue with the following steps below.

-First, you must install the ``nbserverproxy`` server extension.
+First, you must install the ``jupyter-server-proxy`` server extension.
 This can be done by running the command:

 .. code:: sh

-    pip install nbserverproxy && jupyter serverextension enable --py nbserverproxy
+    pip install jupyter-server-proxy && jupyter serverextension enable --sys-prefix jupyter_server_proxy

 Second, you must define a function to help create the URL that the browser uses to connect to the Bokeh server.
 This will be passed into |show| in